-The next phase of our work to restore the Ramble will be the reconstruction of two open-air shelters that once existed at high points in the landscape.
+The next phase of our work to restore the Ramble will be the reconstruction of open-air shelters that once existed at high points in the landscape.

-The Ramble, as originally designed and constructed, had a large number of rustic wooden features (benches and shelter structures) that harmonized with the “wild” character of the landscape.
-The shelters were designed to be integrated into the landscape while providing places for visitors to relax and appreciate the views.
-Only one of several rustic shelters that historically existed in the Ramble remains today; the other rustic structures have been missing from the Park for approximately 100 years.
-Surviving photos and drawings allowed the Conservancy to identify the original locations.
-Photographs suggest that the structures were repaired or completely reconstructed multiple times after being originally installed early in the Park’s history but were removed sometime in the early 20th century, likely by the 1920s.
+The Ramble, as originally designed and constructed in the 1800s, had many rustic wooden features (benches and shelter structures) that harmonized with the naturalistic character of the landscape.
+The open-air shelters were designed to be integrated into the landscape while providing places for visitors to relax and appreciate the views.
+Many were located at high points throughout Central Park and served as visual landmarks when the Park’s current trees were still saplings.

+Only one of the original rustic shelters remains in the Ramble today; the others have been missing from the Park for approximately 100 years.
+Surviving photos and drawings of these historic structures allowed the Conservancy to identify the original locations.
+Photographs suggest that the structures were repaired or completely reconstructed multiple times after being installed early in the Park’s history but were removed sometime in the early 20th century, likely by the 1920s.

 This project is the next phase of the Conservancy’s comprehensive, multi-year effort to renew and sustain the Ramble.